WalksWithASwagger/bc-ai--ecosystem-map/MCP_STATUS.md

 # MCP Status & Configuration

-## Current Status: ✅ CONFIGURED, PENDING RESTART
+## Current Status: ⚠️ TOKEN INVALID - REQUIRES REFRESH

-The MCP (Model Context Protocol) integration is properly configured but requires a Cursor restart to activate.
+The MCP (Model Context Protocol) integration is configured but the Notion API token is invalid and needs to be refreshed.

 ## Configuration Details